Get

 Image Credit: Avinash Kumar, Unsplash

 The shape of almonds can make them a choking hazard.
-However, sweet almonds (the ones that you find on the supermarket shelves) are not toxic to dogs but should be avoided due to their high fat content.
+Sweet almonds (the ones that you find on supermarket shelves) are not toxic to dogs but should be avoided due to their high fat content.
 Bitter almonds contain a toxin called glycoside amygdalin.
 When eaten, this toxin is broken down to hydrogen cyanide, a highly toxic compound.

-Shop bought almonds are commonly coated in ingredients that are delicious to us but toxic to pups, for example cocoa, garlic and onion powder.
-One or two plain, sweet almonds are unlikely to do your dog much harm but if your dog has a weight problem or has previously had pancreatitis, they should not eat nuts.
+Store-bought almonds are commonly coated in ingredients that are delicious to us but toxic to pups—for example, cocoa or garlic and onion powder.
+One or two plain sweet almonds are unlikely to do your dog much harm, but if your dog has a weight problem or has previously had pancreatitis, they should not eat these nuts.

 7. Brazil Nuts